fdz6/fusionbrowser/README.md

 # Fusion Browser
-A simple lightweight browser created in Visual Studio & mobile built from .NET MAUI.
+A simple lightweight browser created in Visual Studio.

 If your windows antivirus detects the browser as a virus, it is false positive.